MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ---
 ms.assetid: 9d758a26-a2dd-42f0-87a6-eafbbb8a2dbf
-title: Deploy a hyper-converged or disaggregated cluster with Storage Spaces Direct in VMM
+title: Deploy a Hyper-converged or Disaggregated Cluster with Storage Spaces Direct in VMM
 description: This article describes how to set up Storage Spaces Direct in the VMM fabric
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
+ms.author: jsuri
 manager: jsuri
-ms.date: 04/03/2025
+ms.date: 11/01/2024
 ms.topic: article
 ms.service: system-center
 ms.subservice: virtual-machine-manager